 7. Menus¶

 The menu bar has entries File, Edit, Run, View, and About.
 Instead of using the mouse to click on them, the individual menus can also be activated by hitting the Alt key together with the corresponding underlined letter, that is Alt-F activates the File menu.
-For the corresponding activated sub-menus, the key corresponding the underlined letters can be used to select entries instead of using the mouse.
+For the corresponding activated sub-menus, the key corresponding to the underlined letters can be used to select entries instead of using the mouse.

 7.1.
 File¶